 Within Zillow’s marketplace, there are options for multiple types of mortgages: conventional loans, FHA loans, VA loans, USDA loans and jumbo loans (non-conforming).

-Among the thousands of lenders that work with Zillow, you’ll find community banks, credit unions and mortgage brokers.
-You’ll also find credit unions, community banks, mortgage brokers, mortgage bankers and Zillow’s own mortgage lending company, Zillow Home Loans.
+Among the thousands of lenders that work with Zillow, you’ll find community banks, credit unions, mortgage banks and mortgage brokers.
+You’ll also find Zillow’s own mortgage lending company, Zillow Home Loans.

 Through Zillow's Lender Directory, you can search lenders by location and read reviews written by actual borrowers.
 Another helpful resource is the company’s mortgage rate comparison tool.
 There’s also plenty of educational content for potential borrowers that can help you throughout the mortgage refinance process.